CyberHippie-io/cyhip-dynamic-themes/README.md

 ### Prerequisites

-Ensure you have Tailwind CSS installed in your project and a `tailwind.config.ts `file in your root directory.
+Ensure you have Tailwind CSS installed in your project and the `tailwind.config.ts` and `postcss.config.mjs` files in your root directory.

 ### Initialize Theme basic files